Jokendo-collab/immuneCellDeconvolution/README.md

 ### Read summarization using subreads
 **Quantify the number of genes mapped to the reference genome**
 ### Immune cell fraction estimation using `CIBERSORT` pipeline
 **Estimation of the Immune cell fractions present from the RNAseq data.
-It uses unsupervised machine learning approach to estimate the immune cells from our bulk sample**
-Scirpts for `CIBERSORT.R` can be accessed from [](https://cibersort.stanford.edu/) upon an request from `CIBERSORT` team.
+It uses unsupervised machine learning approach to estimate the immune cells from our bulk sample**. **Scirpts for `CIBERSORT.R` can be accessed from (https://cibersort.stanford.edu/) upon an request from `CIBERSORT` team.**